 Three uses for email archiving in your HR department

-Three benefits for HR Managers
+Three benefits of email archiving for HR Managers

 2. Monitor for email misuse

-3. Ensuring regulatory compliance
+3. Ensure regulatory compliance